RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP11370647/README.md

     <img src="Images/Main_09.jpeg" alt="Description" width="600">
 </p>

 With the new CPU-A in place, the console is tested with the Burn-in Test Cartridge again.
-And the result: **SUCCESSÆÆ — all tests passed.
+And the result: **SUCCESS** — all tests passed.

 NOTE: This does not mean that everything is working fine, but at least the console now appears to be working.
 More testing will be carried out later.

 <p align="center">
     <img src="Images/Main_10.png" alt="Description" width="600">
 </p>

+## Replacing the electrolytic capacitors

 # Casing